-Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on December 1, 2017, by emailing Courtney Shamblin at courtney.d.shamblin@wv.gov, West Virginia Department of Revenue, West Virginia Home Rule Pilot Program, State Capitol Complex, Building 1, Room W-300, Charleston, West Virginia 25305, 304-558-3356.
+Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on the first business day of December, by emailing to WV Municipal Home Rule Board at MunicipalHomeRule@wv.gov.

-A. General Information Name of Municipality: City of South Charleston Certifying Official: Frank A. Mullens, Jr. Title: Mayor Contact Person: Frank A. Mullens, Jr. and W. Michael Moore Title: Mayor Title: City Attorney Address: City Hall; 401-D Street; P.O.
-Box 8597 (Mayor) 317 Fifth Avenue (City Attorney) City, State, Zip: South Charleston, WV 25303 Telephone Number: (304) 744-5300 (Mayor) (304) 414-2300 (City Attorney)Fax Number: (304) 744-6587 (Mayor) (304) 414-4506 (City Attorney) E-Mail Address: scmayor@cityofsouthcharleston.com (Mayor) mmoore@moorebiserlaw.com (City Attorney) 2010 Census Population: 13,450 B. Municipal Classification Class I  Class II 🔹 Class III Class IV C. Pilot Program Entry Phase □ Phase I (2007 Legislation) ☑ Phase II (20 14 Legislation) D. Attest I hereby confirm that I am the authorized official for this municipality and certify that the information submitted herein and attached hereto is true and accurate and that this report addresses each and every initiative included in the original Home Rule Pilot Program Plan Application for this municipality and any subsequent amendments, if applicable.
-Frank A. Mullens, Jr. Nov.
-15, 2017 Type Name of Certifying Official Signature of Certifying Official Date
+A. General Inforn nation Name of Municipalit ty: City of South Ch arleston Certifying Official: Frank A. Mullens, Jr. Title: Mayor Contact Person: Frank A. Mullens, Jr. and W. Michael Moore Title: Mayor Title: City Attorney Address: City Hall; 401-D Street; P.O.
+Box 8597 (Mayor) 317 Fifth Avenue (City Attorney) City, State, Zip: South Charleston, WV 25303 Telephone Number: (304) 744-5300 (Mayor) (304) 414-2300 (City Attorney) Fax Number: (304) 744-6587 (304) 414-4506 (City Attorne ' ' ' E-Mail Address: scmayor@cityofsouthcharleston.com (Mayor) mmoore@moorebiserlaw.com (City Attorney) 2010 Census Population: 13,450 B. Municipal Classification ☐ Class I ☑ Class II ☐ Class III ☐ Class IV C. Attest I hereby confirm that I am the authorized official for this municipality and certify that the information submitted herein and attached hereto is true and accurate and that this report addresses each and every initiative included in the original Home Rule Pilot Program Plan Application for this municipality and any subsequent amendments, if applicable.
+Frank A. Mullens, J lr.
+1 11/26/13 Type Name of Certifying Official Signature of Certifying Official Date

 Initiative: Municipal Sales and Use Taxes (Issue 1. & 5.)
 Was this tax initiative a part of your original plan application \square or a plan amendment \square ?
 The original 2014 plan called for up to a half percent sales and use tax.
 The first plan amendment in 2015 removes the half percent restriction.

-Has the ordinance(s) needed to implement this initiative been enacted?
-I Yes No

-If yes, when was the ordinance enacted?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 Ordinance No. 2223 was approved on December 17, 2015.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.

-REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and any metrics used to track performance.

 Ordinance No. 2223 became effective on July 1, 2016.
-The ordinance had the effect of reducing the four percent B&O tax rate on water companies to three percent; reducing the three percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on power companies to three percent; eliminating the one half percent B&O tax rate on places of amusement; and establishing a one percent municipal sales and use tax.
+The ordinance had the effect of reducing the four percent B&O tax rate on water companies to three percent; reducing the three percent B&O tax rate on electric light four percent B&O tax rate on water companies to three percent; reducing the three percent B&O tax rate on natural gas companies to two percent; reducing the four percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on power companies to three percent; eliminating the one half percent B&O tax rate on places of amusement; and establishing a one percent municipal sales and use tax.
 The City Treasurer tracks the City's revenues.
-The municipal sales and use tax realized approximately \$4,473,468.56 in revenue from October 2016 through September 2017.
-As compared to the 2015 B&O rates for such period of time, revenues from B&O taxes for were reduced by approximately \$446,186.
-As such, the City realized a net revenue gain of approximately \$4,027,282.56.
+The municipal sales and use tax realized approximately \$4,474,148.89 in revenue from October 2017 through September 2018.
+As compared to the 2015 B&O rates for such period of time, revenues from B&O taxes for were reduced by approximately \$437,215.51.
+As such, the City realized a net revenue gain of approximately \$4,036,933.38 from October 2017 through September 2018.
+The City realized a net revenue gain of approximately \$4,281,025.51 from October 2018 through September 2019.